University Of Florida Investment Corporation

 How does University Of Florida Investment Corporation spend its money?

 University Of Florida Investment Corporation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to University Of Florida Investment Corporation tax-deductible?